pulumi/pulumi-hugo/themes/default/content/docs/pulumi-cloud/projects-and-stacks.md

 - /docs/intro/pulumi-cloud/projects-and-stacks/
 search:
   keywords:
-    - environments
-    - delete
+    - delete a stack
-    - deleting
+    - deleting a stack
     - delete a stack in Pulumi cloud
 ---